Case Recording

 Where records are moved to a new location, the date of transfer should be clearly recorded.
 The sender should check that the records have arrived at their intended destination.

-Closing a Case Where a Referral was Made and the Outcome was No Further Action
+Closing a Children/young people and families electronic file where a Referral was Made and the Outcome was No Further Action

 - Where there is to be no further action, feedback should be provided to referrers about the decision and the reasons for making it;